menu

 Simple Assault Charges in Houston

 If you’re facing Houston assault charges, it’s important to know everything you can about these charges, including what the different types of charges mean and what the potential assault penalties are if convicted.
+While sometimes referred to as “simple assault,” these charges should not be taken lightly in Texas.
+Even if the alleged act didn’t cause physical harm or only caused minor injuries, a conviction can still result in jail time, fines, and a criminal record.

 On This Page

-• The Penalties for Simple Assault
+• Penalties for Simple Assault in Texas

 • Harris County Assault Charge Case Results

-In general, assault is defined under Texas law as:
+Assault is defined under Texas law as:

 • Intentionally, knowingly or recklessly causing bodily injury to another person;